dcrommie/walbrook/src/markdown-pages/index.md

 ---
 title: Plan.
 Invest.
 Protect.
-subtitle: Take care of your future, today
+subtitle: Take care of your future, today.
 thumbnail: ../src/images/family.png
 title2: We help our clients to create wealth and plan for change
 desc1: With institutional knowledge and expertise, we help you to navigate